 Options can either be granted as part of an employee share option plan (for employees and full time directors) or by separate deed for self-employed consultants, non-executive directors and freelancers.
 The particular issues to consider when granting options are to ensure that you have complied with the relevant exclusions and exemptions of the Financial Services and Markets Act 2000, the main options terms regarding exercise and good / bad leaver provisions are sufficiently clear and workable, your company has received the correct formal consents to grant the options and all the possible tax implications of your option plan have been thoroughly researched and discussed.

-Unfortunately those who are not employed by the company can only be issued with unapproved options which do not have tax favoured status, although unlike the issue of shares there is no income or other tax charge on the grant of such options.
-For the self-employed there are no PAYE/NIC implications in respect of the options for the company engaging the self-employed contractors (see below for PAYE/NIC treatment of unapproved options for the employed) and the self-employed person is just subject to capital gains tax through self-assessment when the option is exercised and shares are sold.
+For the self-employed there are no PAYE/NIC implications in respect of the options for the company engaging the self-employed contractors (see below for PAYE/NIC treatment of unapproved options for the employed), albeit the self-employed person is subject to capital gains tax through self-assessment when the option is exercised and shares are sold.

 For employees with unapproved options, at exercise of the option income tax is charged on the difference between the market value of the shares at the date of the exercise and the option exercise price (this tax is due even if the shares are then not sold straightaway).
 If at exercise shares are readily convertible assets, i.e. exercise is around the time of a sale of the company, then NI and PAYE liabilities arise.
 The NI liability may be transferred to the employee and the employee can obtain income tax credit where this liability is transferred.
 The overall rate of tax on exercise is now up to 54.59% for additional rate taxpayers and remains 50.28% for higher rate taxpayers where the employee NI liability is transferred.
 Once the option is exercised and the underlying shares are then sold there is also a charge to capital gains tax on any increase in value of the shares since exercise, subject to applying the capital gains tax annual exemption.
 When the option is exercised a section 431 election should be signed within 14 days, while there is also an annual reporting requirement to HMRC using form 42.